 - I think the easiest way to start is through guided meditation, either in person or online.
 You can start out with the one I created as an intro to meditation for writers here.
 You can do this one every day or switch it up with different ones from my soundcloud.
 You want to get to a place where you don’t need guidance, but I found this to be a game changer for my first few months of meditation.

-- If you’re looking for an app, I recommend the Headspace or the Calm App.
+- If you’re looking for an app, I recommend the Insight Timer app, which is where I upload my guided meditations and Mindfulness for Writers podcast.
+The Headspace or Calm App are good options, too.
 These are guided meditations, perfect for people who are certain they can’t meditate, and for on-the-go meditation.
 Many of my clients and friends use these.